The Clean Water Rule and WOTUS

 - Oil spill prevention and response programs (Spill Prevention, Control, and Countermeasure (SPCC) and Facility Response Plans (FRPs))

-- All waters which are currently used, or were used in the past, or may be susceptible to use in interstate or foreign commerce, including all waters which are subject to the ebb and flow of the tide;
+(i) Currently used, or were used in the past, or may be susceptible to use in interstate or foreign commerce, including all waters which are subject to the ebb and flow of the tide;